 Frequently Asked Questions

-Find answers to common questions about Australian lotteries, draw times, odds, how to play, and prize claims.
+Got questions about Australian lotteries?
+Here are answers on draw times, odds, how to play, and claiming prizes.

 What time are Australian lottery draws?

-Most Australian lottery draws take place at 8:30 PM AEST (Australian Eastern Standard Time).
-This applies to Powerball (Thursday), Oz Lotto (Tuesday), Saturday Lotto (Saturday), Monday Lotto (Monday), Wednesday Lotto (Wednesday), and Set for Life (daily).
-During daylight saving time (AEDT), draw times remain at 8:30 PM local time.
+Every draw happens at 8:30 PM AEST.
+That covers Powerball (Thursday), Oz Lotto (Tuesday), Saturday Lotto (Saturday), Monday Lotto (Monday), Wednesday Lotto (Wednesday), and Set for Life (daily).
+During daylight saving, draws stay at 8:30 PM local time.

 Which Australian lottery has the biggest jackpots?

-Powerball Australia offers the largest jackpots, regularly exceeding $100 million.
-The record Australian Powerball jackpot was $200 million.
-Oz Lotto also offers substantial jackpots that have exceeded $100 million.
-Saturday Lotto features guaranteed $4 million draws with Superdraws up to $30 million.
+Powerball takes the crown here, regularly topping $100 million.
+The record was $200 million.
+Oz Lotto isn't far behind and has also cracked $100 million.
+Saturday Lotto is more modest with guaranteed $4 million draws, though Superdraws can hit $30 million.

 How do I check my lottery results online?

-You can check your Australian lottery results right here on our website.
+Right here!
 We update results within minutes of each draw at 8:30 PM AEST.
-Visit the specific game page (Powerball, Oz Lotto, Saturday Lotto, etc.) for the latest winning numbers.
-You can also verify results through the official The Lott app and website at thelott.com.
+Just head to the game page you need — Powerball, Oz Lotto, Saturday Lotto, etc. You can also check via The Lott app or thelott.com.

 What are the odds of winning Australian Powerball?